March 10, 11 & 12, 2022

 This symposium is designed for vascular surgeons, cardiothoracic surgeons, interventional radiologists, cardiologists, anesthesiologists, physician assistants, nurse practitioners, perfusionists, and other health care professionals involved in the care and treatment of patients with aortic diseases.

-Nurses: Provider approved by the California Board of Registered Nursing, Provider #8495.
+Provider approved by the California Board of Registered Nursing, Provider #8495 for 16 contact hours.

 Claiming your CME/CEU Certificate: Meeting attendees will complete a post-symposium online evaluation to claim their CME/CEU credit and certificates will be emailed in a secure document approximately two weeks after the symposium concludes.
 You will receive more information about this process at the symposium.

-Registration for the course is $40 for general attendees and complimentary for Memorial Hermann / UT / Methodist nurses and technicians.
+Registration for the course is $40 for general attendees and complimentary for Memorial Hermann / UTHealthHouston employees.
 You can register for the nursing symposium through the links below.